Book of the Month

 You can even look around your home and talk about all the different shapes you see, for example: the door is shaped like a rectangle and a clock is shaped like a circle.

-Your child has been engaging in many gross motor activities throughout the school day.
+Your child will engage in many gross motor activities throughout the school day.

 You can help your child by taking them to the playground after school.